Jesse-Na/codeboard/README.md

 ### Prerequisites

 Ensure you have at least Node.js v22.x installed.
+You can check using `node --version`

 ### Environment Setup and Configuration